-As is well know, the expected finite-horizon criterion has been a common optimality criterion for CTMDPs optimization problems, which has been studied by numerous authors, see e.g. \cite{BR11, GS12, GHH, M68, P75, Y78}.
+As is well known, the expected finite-horizon criterion is a widely used optimality criterion for CTMDPs optimization problems, which has been studied by numerous works, see e.g. \cite{BR11, GS12, GHH, M68, P75, Y78}.
 For finite-horizon CTMDPs with finite state and action space, Miller \cite{M68} gave a necessary and sufficient condition for the existence of a piecewise constant optimal policy.
-Subsequently, the state space of CTMDPs had been generalized to denumerable space (cf. \cite{Y78}) and Borel space (cf. \cite{P75}), and the existence of an optimal Markov policy had been proven under the bounded hypothesis of transition and cost rates.
-Recently, Ba\"{u}erle and Rieder \cite{BR11} studies the finite-horizon CTMDPs with Markov polices by the method that based on the equivalent transformation from finite-horizon CTMDPs to infinite-horizon discrete-time Markov decision processes.
+Subsequently, the state space of CTMDPs had been generalized to denumerable space (cf. \cite{Y78}) and Borel space (cf. \cite{P75}), and the existence of an optimal Markov policy had been proven under the bounded hypothesis of transition rates and cost functions.
+Recently, Ba\"{u}erle and Rieder \cite{BR11} studies the finite-horizon CTMDPs with Markov polices by a method based on the equivalent transformation from finite-horizon CTMDPs to infinite-horizon discrete-time Markov decision processes.
 The corresponding optimality equation had been established according to the existing theory on discrete-time Markov decision processes.
 In addition, Ghosh and Saha \cite{GS12} considered the finite-horizon CTMDPs in Borel state space with bounded transition rates and Markov policies.
-The existence of a unique solution of the optimality equation is guaranteed by the Banach fixed point theorem, relatively, the existence of an optimal Markov policy is based on the It\^{o}-Dynkin's formula.
-The finite-horizon CTMDPs with unbounded transition and cost rates are investigated in Guo et al. \cite{GHH}, in which the existence of optimal Markov policies has been proven.
+The existence of a unique solution to the optimality equation is guaranteed by the Banach fixed point theorem, relatively, the existence of an optimal Markov policy is based on It\^{o}-Dynkin's formula.
+The finite-horizon CTMDPs with unbounded transition rates are investigated in Guo et al. \cite{GHH}.

-The present paper deals with the finite-horizon CTMDPs with denumerable state space and compact metric action space, but is rather different from the aforementioned works \cite{BR11, GS12, GHH}.
-The main contributions of the present paper are as follows:
+The work \cite{GHH} also studied the history-dependent control problem for jumping processes.
+The precise construction of such kind of controlled system is presented.
+However, via the main result \cite[Theorem 4.1]{GHH}, the value function $V^\ast (t,i)$ ($t>0$), defined in \cite[p.1069]{GHH}, associated with the optimal control problem over the set of randomized Markov policies can be characterized as a unique solution to a differential equation, and in such case the optimal Markov control policies are shown to exist.
+Nevertheless, if considering the control problem over the set of history-dependent control policies, there is no result in \cite{GHH} on the existence of the optimal control and on the characterization of the associated value function.
+In the current work, we shall show the existence of the optimal controls over the set of delay-dependent controls and characterize the associated value function.